jschnab/linux-sysadmin/essential_commands.md

 * `-t` sort by modification time (newest first)
 * `-u` sort by access time (newest first), with `-l` show access time but sort by name, with `-lt` sort by and show access time

-`ls` can be used with a file name pattern to list files which match some extension (or prefix).
+`ls` can be used with a file name pattern to list files that match some extension (or prefix).
 The following example will show only csv files:

 ```
 ls *.csv